bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/uuid.md

 Returns the named global Solaris zone as specified by the UUID.

+# &lt;uuid&gt; as binary_string : binary_string

+No documentation exists.

+# &lt;uuid&gt; as hexadecimal : string

+No documentation exists.

 # &lt;uuid&gt; as string : string

 Casts a UUID as a string type.